 A Mutual Legal Assistance Case Study: The United States and France

 Peter Swire, Justin D. Hemmings, & Suzanne Vergnolle

 The article examines the substantive rules that apply for MLA requests involving the United States and France, complementing the procedural rules discussed in the previous article.
 We believe a relatively detailed explanation of the two regimes will be helpful to discussions of MLA reform, because few participants in such debates are experts in both US and French criminal law and procedure.

-Why Both Europe and the US are “Stricter” than Each Other for Privacy and Government Requests for Information
+How Both Europe and the U.S. are “Stricter” than Each Other for the Privacy of Government Requests for Information

 Peter Swire & DeBrae Kennedy-Mayo